Mabel8686/RustPlugins/README.md

 # RustPlugins

-**DropInventory.cs** - Useful plugin for BattleField type servers, allows players with permission to drop there inventory to claim kits faster or can be used by Admins to clear players inventory
+# **DropInventory** - Useful plugin for BattleField type servers, allows players with permission to drop there inventory to claim kits faster or can be used by Admins to clear players inventory
+                    ```cs
                     Players chat command: /drop
                     Admin chat command: /drop.admin <playername or steamid>
                     Admin console command: drop.admin <playername or steamid>
+                    ```

-**MLRSCooldown.cs** - Prevents players mounting the mlrs after use for x amount of time (default 20 minutes), useful for servers with multiple Mlrs
+# **MLRSCooldown** - Prevents players mounting the mlrs after use for x amount of time (default 20 minutes), useful for servers with multiple Mlrs

-**MLRSOwnership.cs** - Prevents players who are not the owner or a team member of the owner from using the MLRS, useful for servers with multiple Mlrs
+# **MLRSOwnership** - Prevents players who are not the owner or a team member of the owner from using the MLRS, useful for servers with multiple Mlrs

-**ServerPop.cs** - Shows server pop in chat with !pop trigger

-**NoLockOnRockets.cs** - prevents players without the bypass permission from putting lock on rockets in there inventory
+# **NoLockOnRockets** - prevents players without the bypass permission from putting lock on rockets in there inventory

-**NPCGifts.cs** - spawns gifts on npc death, can configure the drop rate and cooldown for the gifts with personalised message to the player

-**BlackjackFix.cs** - Fixes Blackjack spawned in wrong rotation
+# **BlackjackFix** - Fixes Blackjack spawned in wrong rotation

-**DisableRecycleEfficiency.cs** - Sets all recyclers back to the old efficiency (UI Remains as its client side)
+# **DisableRecycleEfficiency** - Sets all recyclers back to the old efficiency (UI Remains as its client side)

-                                                               **NPC Gifts**
+# NPC GIFTS

 The NPC Gifts plugin provides a system where players can receive random gifts upon killing NPCs.
 The gifts are spawned as containers, and there are customizable settings for cooldowns, spawn chances, and permissions.

-**Features**
+# **Features**

 Randomly spawns gifts when players kill NPCs.